 A jail sentence for a misdemeanor shouldn’t be more than a year, and your fines shouldn’t exceed $1,000.
 Those penalties can disrupt your life, though, making it difficult to provide for yourself and your family.
 You may also be sentenced to community service or other programs.
-For example, a drug conviction may require you to attend therapy or educational programs about the dangers of drug use.
+For example, a drug conviction may require you to attend therapy in Tampa or educational programs about the dangers of drug use.

 You Can Expect Further Consequences for Criminal Charges

 You’ll have to deal with the fines and jail time, of course, but what about the indirect consequences?
 Whether it’s a misdemeanor or a felony, a criminal conviction can affect you years after the fact.
 If you don’t fight back now, you could see future consequences that the judge didn’t set forth.

 For example, employers and landlords will do background checks for the rest of your life, and that can hurt you.
-A felony or misdemeanor could end your chances of getting a job in your field.
+A felony or misdemeanor criminal charge could end your chances of getting a job in your field.
 Some Tampa employers may simply ask about the charges and make a decision from there, but in many cases, you might lose your chance to work in a field you may have studied in.